hibbitts-design/grav-skeleton-learn2-with-git-sync/README.md

 * Viewed page tracking
 * Integrated support for documentation content sourced/maintained via GitHub

->> If you want more information about using Grav with GitHub, check out [part 1](http://getgrav.org/blog/developing-with-github-part-1) and [part 2](http://getgrav.org/blog/developing-with-github-part-2) of our guide called *Grav Development with Github*.

 # Supported Page Templates

 * "Docs" template